The Katherine Vaughns Internship Program

 - Evaluations - Interns are evaluated within 90 days of arrival and again at the end of the internship.
 Evaluations provide a formal framework within which to discuss progress, identify goals, and articulate mutual expectations.

 - Applicants must commit full time to one entire season at Baltimore Center Stage from mid-August to early June.
-(If you are currently enrolled in school and are not able to work with us full time, learn about our Part-Time/Summer Internships.)
+(If you are currently enrolled in school and are not able to work with us full time, ask about our Part-Time Internships.)

 - Computer literacy is a must for anyone applying to an administrative position.